jaymierosen/pantone-colors/README.md

 # Pantone Color of the Year

-A look back at all the Pantone Colors of the Year from 2000 to 2021.
+An interactive guide to all Pantone Colors of the Year from 2000 to 2022.